hayde0264/CS-Degree/Swift/Functions.md

 **Functions** - are self-contained chunks of code that perform a specific task.
 You give a function a name that **identifies what it does**, and this name is used to "call" the function to perform its task when needed.

-Swift's unified funciton syntax is flexible enought to express anything from a simple C-styel function with no parameter names **to a complex Objective-C style method with names and arguments labels for each parameter**.
+Swift's unified function syntax is flexible enough to express anything from a simple C-style function with no parameter names **to a complex Objective-C style method with names and arguments labels for each parameter**.

-Paramters **can provide default values to simplify function calls and can be passed as in-out parameters**, which modify a passed variables once the frunction has completed its execution.
+Parameters **can provide default values to simplify function calls and can be passed as in-out parameters**, which modify passed variables once the function has completed its execution.

-Every function in Swift has a type, consisting of the function's parameter types and return type.
-You can use this type like any other type in Swift, **which makes it easy to pass functions as parameters to toher functions, and return functions from functions**.
-Functions can also be written within other functions to **encapsulate** useful funcitonality within a nested function scope.
+Every function in Swift has a type consisting of the function's parameter types and return type.
+You can use this type like any other type in Swift, **which makes it easy to pass functions as parameters to other functions and return functions from functions**.
+Functions can also be written within other functions to **encapsulate** useful functionality within a nested function scope.

 # Defining and Calling Functions
-When you define a fucntion, you can optionally define one or more named, typed values that the function takes as a input, known as **parameters**.
+When you define a function, you can optionally define one or more named, typed values that the function takes as input, known as **parameters**.

-You can also optionally define a type of value that the function will pass back as an **output** when it's done, this is known as it's **return type**.
+You can also optionally define a type of value that the function will pass back as an **output** when it's done; this is known as its **return type**.

 Every function has a **function name**, which describes the task that the function performs.
-To use a function, you "call" that function with its name and pass it input values (**aruguments**) that match the types of the function's parameters.
+To use a function, you "call" that function with its name and pass it input values (**arguments**) that match the types of the function's parameters.
 A function's arguments must always be provided in the same order as the function's parameter list.

 # Function Parameters and Return Values
-Funciton parameters and return values are extremely flexible in Swift.
+Function parameters and return values are extremely flexible in Swift.
 You can define anything from a single utility function with a single unnamed parameter to a complex function with expressive parameter names and different parameter options.

 ## Functions without parameters

 Functions aren't required to define input parameters.
-Below is a function **with no** input parameters, which will always return the **same String mesage**.
+Below is a function **with no** input parameters, which will always return the **same String message**.

 ```swift
 // functions without parameters